nawar/HTTPLite/README.md

 }
 ```

-After that, we can peform any HTTP verb.
+After that, we can perform any HTTP verb.

 ### GET